How to Harvest Garlic Scapes (+ 9 Easy Ways to Use Them!)

 Most recipes call for using garlic scapes as an accent, but they’re a delicious vegetable in their own right.
 Think of them as a more aromatic green bean or asparagus to give you some ideas on how you can use them.

-I like cutting garlic scapes into shorter lengths and stir-frying them for a noodle or rice bowl, or roasting them with leeks and root vegetables for a versatile side dish.
+I like cutting garlic scapes into shorter lengths and stir-frying them for a noodle or rice bowl, chopping them up to put in soup or salad, or roasting them with leeks and root vegetables for a versatile side dish.

 3. Grilled garlic scapes